kaizen-ai/kaizenflow/documentation/general/zenhub.md

 - When working on an issue
   - Make sure the issue is assigned to you / you and other people who are working on it
-    - All issues in Ready to go (P0) and forward (all Pipelines to the right) should be assigned
+    - All issues in Ready to Go (P0) and forward (all Pipelines to the right) should be assigned
     - Assign Issue to the one who actually does the work
     - Avoid adding / removing people to the bug just to do some part of the job